 Fall is here and what better way to celebrate than by making a beautiful, festive wreath?
 It’s an easy project and a great way to show off your individual decorating style, especially when displayed on your Tuff Shed building!

-• Two or three larger pieces as focal points
+- Two or three larger stems or accents as focal points

 Fall is a great time to experiment with color, whether using vibrant shades or more muted earth tones.
 Look for stems and decorative picks with varied textures and colors for a bold, attention-grabbing wreath.
 They come in countless styles and price points so it can be helpful to set a budget when beginning the project.